Invest in fixed-income assets on eToro

 The different types of fixed-income investments

-Treasury Bills (T-Bills) are short-term debt securities issued by the US government.
-You’ll typically buy a T-Bill at a discounted price and get the full value when they mature.
+Treasury Bills (T-Bills) are short-term debt securities issued by the government.
+You’ll typically buy a T-Bill at a discount and get the full value when they mature.

-T-Bills typically have maturities of less than one year, ranging from four to 52 weeks.
-Shorter-term bills usually have less volatility, meaning they’re less likely to be affected by interest rate changes.
+The maturity period for T-Bills can be less than a year.
+It ranges from 4 to 52 weeks, making it flexible for any investment strategy.
+Shorter-term bills usually have less volatility and are less likely to be affected by interest rate changes.

-Overall, T-Bills are considered very low risk because they are backed by the full faith and credit of the government.
+Overall, T-Bills are considered very low risk because the government backs them with full faith and credit.

-Tip: T-Bills can be a great addition to your portfolio alongside riskier investments like stocks.
-They help preserve capital and offer predictable returns.
-Just remember, all investments come with risks, so do your homework before investing.
+Tip: T-Bills help preserve capital and offer predictable returns.
+Remember, all investments come with risks, so do your homework before investing.

 Long-duration bonds, which are also backed by the US government, have a relatively long maturity period, typically over ten years.
 While they may experience price volatility, they can still provide a solid return on your investment over the long haul.

-Tip: Keep in mind that interest rates, inflation, and currency changes can affect bond values.
-But if you’re willing to hold onto your investment until maturity, long-duration bonds can be a valuable, low-risk addition to your portfolio.
+Tip: Interest rates, inflation, and currency changes can affect bond values.
+If you’re willing to hold onto your investment until maturity, long-duration bonds can be a valuable, low-risk addition to your portfolio.

-Corporate bonds are issued by corporations to raise capital.
-They’re often riskier than government bonds but will offer higher yields to make up for the added risk
+Corporate bonds are issued by companies to raise capital.
+They’re often riskier than government bonds because they don’t have the backing of government funds, but they typically offer higher yields to make up for the added risk

-When investing in corporate bonds, keep an eye on bond ratings.
-These ratings assess the likelihood of repayment.
+Still, when investing in corporate bonds, keep an eye on bond ratings.
+These ratings assess the likelihood of getting a repayment.
 Be cautious of investments like junk bonds, which have low ratings and come with a higher level of risk.

 Tip: Bond ETFs offer the advantage of diversified exposure to multiple instruments.
 This helps minimize the impact of a single entity defaulting if that were to occur.